 Boot Camp eGPU setup on a Mac can be plug-and-play for some and a total nightmare for others.
 The easiest Thunderbolt 3 Mac to pair with an eGPU is one that has Intel integrated graphics only such as the 13″ MacBook Pro and 2018 Mac mini.
 Mac computers with a discrete graphics card often require more resources and Windows isn’t always very compliant.
 Error 12 (lack of resources) or flickering/stuck Windows logo at boot are primary issues when connecting an eGPU in Boot Camp.
 Now that Apple officially supports external graphics cards in macOS (since 10.13.4), we’ve devoted more effort to set up and maintain a functional external GPU in Windows 10 via Boot Camp.
 In the past three years, our community has provided many different solutions [eGPU build guides].
 This Boot Camp eGPU setup guide is a collection of those efforts.

 Let’s discuss graphics switching in Windows briefly.
 Forum member Sky11 explained the three modes in Windows 10 (AMD XConnect, Nvidia Optimus, and Microsoft Hybrid Graphics) in this post.
 In order for automatic graphics switching to work, the crucial prerequisite is the Intel integrated graphics card.
 AMD XConnect/Nvidia Optimus provides internal display loopback acceleration through the Intel iGPU with a Radeon/GeForce eGPU.
 In a Mac that has an AMD discrete graphics card and no functional iGPU, you would need Windows 10 1803 or newer.
 Win10 1803+ provides manual graphics switching per app/game through Graphics Settings.
-Therefore the ideal Boot Camp eGPU environment is an Intel iGPU-only Mac running Windows 10 1903 or newer.
+Therefore the ideal Boot Camp eGPU environment is an Intel iGPU-only Mac running Windows 10 1903 OS Build 18362.295.

 Prior to setting up an external GPU, it’s a good idea to identify the routing of the PCIe connection over Thunderbolt 3 for your host Mac computer to learn about its capabilities.
 For example we used HWiNFO64 to check the arrangement of PCIe controllers and lane allocation on a Late 2016 15″ MacBook Pro (same as 2017 to 2019 model).
 The x16 PCI Express Controller connects to the Radeon Pro dGPU (uses 8 PCIe lanes).
 The x8 PCI Express Controller connects to the left-side USB-C/Thunderbolt 3 ports (uses 4 PCIe lanes).
 The x4 PCI Express Controller connects to the right-side USB-C/Thunderbolt 3 ports (uses 4 PCIe lanes).
 They account for 16 total PCIe lanes directly off the CPU.